Marsudi Wahyu Kisworo: Role in 2019 Indonesian General Election

 Marsudi was hired by General Elections Commission (KPU) as system architect of KPU for the 2004 election.
 Together with experts at that time from University of Indonesia, Bandung Institute of Technology, Sepuluh Nopember Institute of Technology, and Paramadina University, he and others build the Election Information System used by KPU.
 Marsudi play significant role in clearing false allegation that General Elections Commission favoring Joko Widodo - Ma'ruf Amin during hearing at Constitutional Court by explaining clearly how the Election Information System work, not as alleged by Prabowo Subianto - Sandiaga Uno defense team.

 Personal life

 Marsudi married to Taty Adiyanty in 1985.
 Their marriage resulted in 3 children.

 Marsudi is avid fan of Kungfu and practicing Tai Chi.

-Aside of his hard skills, he also interested in self-development skills and mastered some of them, including Dale Carnegie method, Stephen Covey method, Anthony Robbins method, Neuro-linguistic programming, to even esoteric practices such as Reiki, Prana, Emotional Freedom Techniques, Hypnotism, and Spiritual intelligence.
-He also a well trained and seasoned speaker and motivator and possessed several international certification for those skills.
+Beyond his technical skills, his qualifications includes self-development skills, including Dale Carnegie method, Stephen Covey method, Anthony Robbins method, Neuro-linguistic programming, to even esoteric practices such as Reiki, Prana, Emotional Freedom Techniques, Hypnotism, and Spiritual intelligence.
+He holds several international certifications as a speaker and motivator.